After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

 Updating Cloudbox is not required, but steps below are provided if you want to do so.

 Steps are typically:

 1. Ensure you have a recent [[backup | Backup and Restore#backup]].

+   Note: You will not lose your config files (e.g. Plex/Sonarr/Radarr libraries, etc) as that is stored in `/opt`, but it's prudent to have a backup, anyway.

 2. Pull the latest changes: